-Perform a blood test (INR) by obtaining a drop of blood from your finger.
+- Perform a blood test (INR) by obtaining a drop of blood from your finger.

-Make adjustments to your warfarin or coumadin dose based on the results of this test.
+- Make adjustments to your warfarin or coumadin dose based on the results of this test.

-Instruct you in the medication dosage and how to take it safely.
+- Instruct you in the medication dosage and how to take it safely.

-Help you understand how your diet affects your medication's effectiveness.
+- Help you understand how your diet affects your medication's effectiveness.

-Help you be aware of warning signs and other indicators while taking anticoagulants.
+- Help you be aware of warning signs and other indicators while taking anticoagulants.

-Help you to know what to do if you are ill or injured.
+- Help you to know what to do if you are ill or injured.

-Your Regular Physician The Anticoagulation Clinic does not take the place of your regular physician visits for routine care or illness.
-Your physician will always be the director of your ongoing medical care.
+The Anticoagulation Clinic does not take the place of your regular primary care provider visits for routine care or illness.
+Your provider will always be the director of your ongoing medical care.

-conduct the routine management of your anticoagulation care,
+- Conduct the routine management of your anticoagulation care.

-be an additional resource for you.
+- Be an additional resource for you.